YazanGhafir/SimpleConfigurator/README.md

       ```
       which will be converted to Json object and sent as a response to the frontend call via the endpoint in the controller.

-      The sended data has the following form:
+      The sent data has the following form:
       ```
       {
         "Parameters": {